Best HKSFC Regulated Brokers

 • Paying compensation and deciding the order of the payments

 You will be eligible to make a claim if you suffer pecuniary losses due to the default of an HKSFC regulated broker or authorized financial institution.
 It is also possible to lodge a complaint with the HKSFC itself.
+You can file complaints on a number of different aspects.
+For example, if you suspect market misconduct, or are dissatisfied with the level of service from the SFC.

 If you want to make a complaint regarding an HKSFC regulated broker, the commission is able to investigate the complaint and penalize any wrongdoers either with a prosecution or by taking disciplinary action.
 The commission, however, is unable to act as a legal advisor, unable to get involved in private civil disputes or get your money back.